OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 It seems that Open Science is often communicated as an *alternative* to many modern or traditional scientific methods.
 We argue that Open Science is an *enhancement* of the traditional process, using new knowledge, skills, and technologies to improve how the process and outputs of research are communicated.
 It is based on fundamental human values around **inclusivity**, **freedom**, and **equity**, embedded as foundational elements to the research process, rather than as an afterthought.
 These human values are what distinguish 'Open' science from much of the way modern research is viewed and practised.
 We also believe that virtually everyone who comes into research already has these fundamental values as part of who they are.
 However, often they become divergent from the way in which the academic system forces them to work.
 We want to change that.

-The foundational elements of traditional research communication, peer-reviewed research articles, acti as an important mechanism to summarise and communicate research.
+The foundational elements of traditional research communication, peer-reviewed research articles, act as an important mechanism to summarise and communicate research.
 Open Science helps to make research articles more rigorous, verifiable and reliable.
 This helps to enhance public trust in the scientific community and endeavour.
 In modern society, this has never been more important.

 > Open Science is subject to the most rigorous peer review because the process never ends. - [(Woelfle et al., 2011)](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/Reading%20Material_Open%20Principles/Woelfle%20et%20al.%2C%202011.pdf).